 The goal of the EB-5 investor is to obtain a visa as quickly as possible with the least amount of financial risk.
-To obtain his I-829 approval and unconditional visa, the investor must demonstrate that the required number of jobs has been created, generally within two years and six months from obtaining the I-526 approval.163 Thus, it is important to time the capital raise so that the filing of the investor's I-526 petition is properly synchronized with the expected time frame within which jobs are likely to be created.
-This will increase the likelihood that the investor will be be able to demonstrate at the I-829 petition stage that the jobs have been created or will be created within the required time frame.

-To the extent the economic analysis is based on total construction expenditures, the investor must show that the actual expenditures have been made in accordance with the plan.
+Under the Program requirements, to obtain his I-829 approval and unconditional visa, the investor must demonstrate that the required number of jobs has been created, generally within two years of obtaining the conditional visa.
+To the extent the economic analysis is based on total construction expenditures, the investor must show that the expenditures have been made in accordance with the plan.
 If project commencement is delayed, the project expenditures will likewise be delayed, thereby jeopardizing the visa approval.
-Accordingly, the quicker that the project starts and the funds are spent to complete the project, the more likely the I-829 application requirements will be met for removal of the visa conditions and issuance of the immigrant investor's permanent visa.164 http://translate.googleusercontent.com/translate_c?depth=1&hl=en&prev=search&rurl=translate.google.com&sl= zh-CN&u=http://www.ucamyim.com/zidingyi/meiguo3/2014/0929/412.html%3F1412042286&usg=ALkJrhi4enH-Hx5Nl8G1FABHLTSfFaMoog;
+Accordingly, the quicker that the project starts and the funds are spent to complete the project, the more likely the I-829 application requirements will be met for removal of the visa conditions and issuance of the immigrant investor's permanent visa.